ctufts/ctufts.github.io/_posts/blog/2016-02-17-InstallingR.md

 Run the installer with the default options.
 For additional references on installation check out the [FAQ's](https://www.rstudio.com/resources/faqs/) and the [RStudio community support forum](https://support.rstudio.com/hc/en-us/community/topics).

+NOTE: You do not need to link R and RStudio, this will happen during the installation if the default settings for installation of R and RStudio are used.

 # Installing Packages
 R comes with a base set of packages, but we will be using a few addditional packages for to aid in creating maps.
 A package is essentially a set of software tools built to accomplish specific tasks, in this case the packages will aid us in mapping.
 To install the packages, first open RStudio.
 You will see a screen similar to the one below.